skypjack/entt/docs/md/entity.md

 So far, this choice has proven to be a good one and I really hope it can be for many others besides me.

-## All or nothing

-`EnTT` is such that at every moment a pair `(T *, size)` is available to directly access all the instances of a given component type `T`.<br/>
-This was a guideline and a design decision that influenced many choices, for better and for worse.
-I cannot say whether it will be useful or not to the reader, but it's worth to mention it since it's one of the corner stones of this library.

-Many of the tools described below give the possibility to get this information and have been designed around this need.<br/>
-The rest is experimentation and the desire to invent something new, hoping to have succeeded.

-## Stateless systems

-`EnTT` is designed so that it can work with _stateless systems_.
-In other words, all systems can be free functions and there is no need to define them as classes (although nothing prevents users from doing so).<br/>
-This is possible because the main class with which the users will work provides all what is needed to act as the sole _source of truth_ of an application.

 # Vademecum